open-telemetry/oteps/text/trace/0107-sampling-priority.md

 priority in order to interoperate with OpenTelemetry and should recommend customers to configure such sampler.

-It may be the case that after migration to OpenTelemtery is finalized, the need of `sampling.priority` will decrease and customers can remove `ExternalPrioritySampler` from configuration.
+It may be the case that after migration to OpenTelemetry is finalized, the need of `sampling.priority` will decrease and customers can remove `ExternalPrioritySampler` from configuration.